Sunspot

 </div>

-At this point, the User model is configured for searching in Solr, and has routes for sending a query to Solr.
+User model is configured for searching in Solr, and has routes for sending a query to Solr.
 The next step is to render a form so that a user can actually use this feature.
 This is possible with a basic form_with helper.

 <%= form_with(url: search_users_path, method: "post", class: 'form-inline my-2 my-lg-0', local: true) do %>